Biomet Hip Device Class Action

 Are Class Members responsible for Legal Fees?

-Under the terms of the Settlement Agreement, the Defendants have agreed to pay Class Counsel the sum of $1.25 million as a contribution towards Class Counsel Fees, Disbursements and applicable taxes.
+Under the terms of the Settlement Agreement, the Defendants have agreed to pay Class Counsel $1.25 million as a contribution towards Class Counsel Fees, Disbursements and applicable taxes.

-Class Counsel will be asking the court to approve Class Counsel Fees and Disbursements of 25 percent to be deducted from payments made to eligible Class Members (less the amounts paid by the Defendants) in respect of the work performed and disbursements incurred in the class action and to obtain the Settlement.
+The Court approved Class Counsel Fees and Disbursements of 25% to be deducted from payments made to Eligible Class Members for the work performed in the class action and to obtain the Settlement.

 More Information